Newry Cathedral: Cathedral organ

-The Cathedral Organ

 The present organ is located above the vestibule at the Great West Door. it was built by Messrs.
 Telford & Telford of Dublin in 1910.
 This tubular, pneumatic, triple-manual organ was the gift of the people of the Diocese following the completion of the Cathedral in 1909.
 Half the cost, however, was obtained by the Carnegie grants by Canon O'Hare, P.P., Banbridge, during his U.S.A. campaign for funds towards the Cathedral.
 Originally the organ was arranged along the back of the choir gallery, but shortly after the arrival of Mons.
 Jozef Delafaille, L.L.I., as organist in 1929, the organ was re-built and electrified: the pipes were redistributed on either side, thus leaving more space in the gallery and at the same time brightening up the rear of the church by making visible from the interior the large window in the Cathedral façade.
 Due to this there is an extensive amount of mosaic on the walls in the organ gallery that is now hidden behind the organ.